charlottegiseleweil/pdm_report/src/04_UserGuidance.md

  [^0326back]: Vocabulary note: "multi-objective" refers here to problems with three or more objectives, also called many-objective problems [@Fleming05] or high order-Pareto optimization problems [@Reed04]

 ###Time-series data: line charts, streamgraphs and more
-For data including several independent variables, and a dependent one, **line charts** is a version of a scatter plot where points are ordered (on the x-axis), and joined with segments.
+For data including several independent variables, and a dependent one, **line charts** is a version of a scatterplot (see \ref{sec:scatterplots} where points are ordered (on the x-axis), and joined with segments.
 Line charts (also refered to as run charts for time-series data, or index charts when interactive) highlights relative changes, these are a good options when comparing the independant variables.
 Streamgraphs, also called stacked graphs, sums visually the time-series values around a central axis by stacking area charts on top of each other [@Tour].
 These work only for positive values, and provide general view of the data, but are not effective for visualizing details, also they are more efficient in interactive form than static [@datavizz].
 In the case of very large timeseries datasets, **horizon graphs** is a very space-effective option, despite a certain amount of learning time.
 Horizon graphs consists in filled line charts, where negative values are mirrored (and colored typically in red) to appear on the upper side, and then the chart divided into bands that are overlayed using transparency effects to limit the space required for peaks.
 Thus the space used is divided by four thanks to these two transformations [@horizon].
 When the goal is to compare monthly values over the years and the different year, a fairly recent display solution has been suggested: **temporal maps** [@temporalmap].
 An extension of this concept, for very high-dimensional datasets, is **pixel-oriented visualization** which consists in using each pixel to display one data value in highly structured arrangements [@Keim].

 ![Illustrations of concepts of streamgraph [@streamchart], horizon graphs[@horizon] and temporal map[@temporalmap] *Should I add line charts or unecessary?* Image to update !
 Todo?](../images/horizon_stream_temp_combined.png){#fig:todotodo}